aprksy/labkit/docs/commands/node-add.md

 Great for scripting or CI pipeline validation.

 **Tips**

-- Node names become container names — use lowercase, numbers, hyphens only
+- Node names become backend-specific names — use lowercase, numbers, hyphens only
 - Edit `nodes/<name>/README.md` to document purpose, ports, configs, gotchas
-- Docs are mounted read-write — users can update them from inside the container
+- Docs are mounted read-write — users can update them from inside the container/VM
 - Always commit doc changes back to Git
-- Use labkit node remove `<name>` to delete the container (keeps docs)
+- Use labkit node remove `<name>` to delete the node (keeps docs)
+- When using Incus backend, you can create both containers and VMs from the same command

 ## See Also
 - `labkit` [`node remove`](node-rm.md)  – Delete a node